rafacmaia/rough-rider/README.md

 ## 📜 License

 MIT License – feel free to use, share, and remix it at will.
-If you do, a link back here would make my day!
+If you do, a link back here would be super nice!

 ---